tommysack/typo3-restclient/Readme.md

 ## Feedback for composer mode

+I would appreciate it if you give me some feedback.
 If you download and install this extension in composer mode, i please you to star my project.